Sequential Attention-based Sampling for Histopathological Analysis: Introduction

-Despite these advancements, a major drawback of MIL approaches is the need to analyze a significant fraction of the WSI patches at high resolution.
-Because tumor patches are sparsely distributed in the WSI, feature extraction, especially for the vast majority of non-tumor patches, can be expensive and increases inference time as well as GPU memory requirements.
-To address this challenge, Zhao et al~\cite{zhao2022rlogist} proposed a deep reinforcement learning (RL)-based approach -- RLogist -- that examines the WSI at low resolution and zooms in to specific high-resolution patches whose feature representations can be selectively analyzed to predict labels at the slide-level.
+Nonetheless, a major limitation of MIL-based approaches is the need to process most WSI patches at high resolution.
+Because tumors typically occupy only a small portion of the slide, feature extraction for the majority of non-tumor patches becomes computationally inefficient, increasing inference time and memory usage.
+To address this, Zhao et al.~\cite{zhao2022rlogist} proposed a deep reinforcement learning (RL)-based approach -- RLogist, that first examines WSIs at low resolution and then selectively zooms into diagnostically relevant high-resolution patches to predict slide-level labels.

 Although reportedly much faster ($\sim$4x) than conventional MIL approaches at inference time~\cite{zhao2022rlogist}, RLogist suffers from major drawbacks: i) Poor accuracy: Because RLogist samples only a fraction of the whole slide, it lags current sota models that sample the whole WSI at high resolution by $\sim$10-15$\%$; ii) Weakly diagnostic features: Image features are extracted with a generic ResNet-50 \cite{he2016deep} model pretrained on ImageNet \cite{imagenet}, thereby rendering these features poorly diagnostic of pathology; iii) Training inefficiency: The RL agent training suffers from bottlenecks, such as convergence issues arising from the RL policy network being trained concurrently with the classification network.